-Market events and conditions that occurred in 2008, including disruptions in the international credit markets and other financial systems and the deterioration of global economic conditions, have caused significant volatility in the credit and financial markets.
-These conditions worsened in 2008, continued into 2009, and though improved, have continued in 2010 resulting in an ongoing lack of confidence in the broader U.S. and global credit and financial markets and resulting in the collapse of, and government intervention in, major banks, financial institutions and insurers and creating a climate of greater volatility, less liquidity, widening of credit spreads, a lack of price transparency, increased credit losses and tighter credit conditions.
+Market events and conditions that occurred in 2007 and 2008, including disruptions in the international credit markets and other financial systems and the deterioration of global economic conditions, caused significant volatility in the credit and financial markets.
+These conditions worsened in 2008, continued into 2009, and though now somewhat improved, continued in 2010 resulting in a lack of confidence in the broader U.S. and global credit and financial markets.
 Notwithstanding various actions by governments, concerns about the general condition of the capital markets, financial instruments, banks, investment banks, insurers and other financial institutions caused the broader credit markets to further deteriorate and stock markets to decline substantially.
-While global financial conditions and outlook have improved somewhat, these factors continue to negatively impact company valuations and impact the performance of the global economy going forward.
+While global financial conditions and outlook have improved, these factors continue to negatively impact company valuations and impact the performance of the global economy going forward.
+Recent political unrest in the countries of North Africa and the Middle East may create more volatility in the price of oil and may threaten the ongoing recovery of the global economy or may have other unforeseen consequences.